aerkiaga/nodeverse/README.md

 **NOTE**: name is still TBD

-This is a procedurally generated space exploration game, inspired by No Man's Sky and other similar tiles, but built around voxel mechanics.
+This is a procedurally generated space exploration game, inspired by No Man's Sky and other similar titles, but built around voxel mechanics.
 It features an immensely large universe with a never-ending variety of planets to explore.

 **NOTE**: choose *singlenode* as mapgen type.